'The Greatest Show!' - Liverpool save their best for Leicester as Reds make title statement | Goal.com

 Firmino grabbed his second, taking advantage of another pinpoint assist from Trent Alexander-Arnold for 3-0.
 Alexander-Arnold’s display was a thing of beauty, and he capped it with his side’s fourth goal 19 minutes from time, as crisp a finish as you will see.

+"We were in the game until the ref decided to make himself a hero," moaned Kasper Schmeichel.
+The laughter could be heard back on Merseyside after that comment.
+Whichever game Leicester were 'in', it wasn't this one.

-They had excuses here.
+Liverpool had excuses here.
 They’d travelled to Qatar and back since their last league game, they had five possible starters sidelined through injury, they had a comfortable cushion whatever the result and they had the potential comedown after becoming Club World Champions.
+They could have eased off, they could have struggled.

 Jetlag?
 No bother.
 Injuries?
 No sweat.
 Pressure?
 What pressure?